What's Actually in a Litre of Diesel

 The crack spread, the difference between crude oil and refined diesel, is the invisible layer.
 In normal times it’s stable enough to ignore.
 But “normal times” ended in 2022.
 European diesel refining capacity has been structurally reduced.
 Russian diesel exports to Europe, which used to be a significant supply, have been redirected.
 The remaining refinery base is running harder, at higher utilisation, with less redundancy.

 For fleet operators, this matters because the crack spread isn’t hedgeable with simple crude oil instruments.
 Crude futures protect you against crude moves.
-They don’t protect you against a refinery outage in Rotterdam or a sanctions change that redirects product flows.
+They don’t protect you against a refinery outage in Rotterdam, a sanctions change that redirects product flows, or an airstrike on a Bahraini refinery.
 The correct hedge is gasoil futures (which track refined diesel, not crude), but these are less liquid and more expensive.

 What actually moves the needle